armdevvel/mxe-SHARED/README.md

 # MXE (M cross environment) - for ARM32 Windows development

 This is a modified version of MXE that comes with fixed scripts and sources that way Windows on ARM32 can have proper development for it.
-Despite the name, it's more stable than the normal `mxe` repo on the organization.

 MXE (M cross environment) is a GNU Makefile that compiles a cross compiler and cross compiles many free libraries such as SDL and